IMTREDU/AirBnB_clone_v2/README.md

 This repository contains the initial stage of a student project to build a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.

+### About Me

+- **Name**: [Islam Ahmed]
+- **Name 2**: [Wisam Taher]
+- **GitHub**: [imtr.edu@gmail.com]
+- **GitHub 2**: [wisam.radwan@gmail.com]

+### Contributions

+- [Ensured bug-free functionality by implementing comprehensive unit tests covering basic program functionality and verifying all tests pass without errors, meeting PEP8 standards consistently.

+Enhanced the console functionality to allow object creation with specified parameters, enabling users to create objects using the syntax create <Class name> <param 1> <param 2> <param 3>..., with parameters adhering to specific syntax rules for strings, floats, and integers.
+Additionally, comprehensive tests were added to validate this new feature, specifically tested with FileStorage engine.

+Developed MySQL setup scripts for both development and testing environments, ensuring the creation of databases, users, and necessary privileges.
+These scripts were designed to handle existing database and user scenarios gracefully.

+Implemented a new public instance method in FileStorage to delete objects, enhancing data management capabilities.
+This method allows for the deletion of specified objects from the storage, contributing to improved data integrity and management.

+Migrated from FileStorage to DBStorage using SQLAlchemy, providing improved storage management and abstraction.
+This transition involved significant updates to the BaseModel and related classes, including the addition of SQLAlchemy attributes and relationships.
+Additionally, DBStorage was implemented to handle database interactions, including object creation, deletion, and querying.

+Updated the User model to incorporate SQLAlchemy attributes and reflect changes necessary for DBStorage integration.
+This included defining table names and attributes, ensuring data integrity and compatibility with the new storage engine.

+Place Model Update:

+This section details the updates needed for the Place model.
+It includes adding or replacing class attributes like __tablename__, city_id, user_id, name, description, number_rooms, number_bathrooms, max_guest, price_by_night, latitude, and longitude.
+These attributes represent the table columns and their properties in the database.
+Additionally, the User model is updated to establish a relationship with the Place model, ensuring that when a User object is deleted, all linked Place objects are automatically deleted.
+Review Model Update:

+Similar to the Place model update, this section outlines the changes required for the Review model.
+It includes adding or replacing class attributes such as __tablename__, text, place_id, and user_id.
+These attributes define the table columns and their properties in the database.
+Additionally, the User and Place models are updated to establish relationships with the Review model, ensuring cascading deletion of linked objects.
+Amenity Model Update:

+This section focuses on updating the Amenity model.
+It includes adding or replacing class attributes like __tablename__ and name, which define the table columns and their properties in the database.
+Additionally, it establishes a many-to-many relationship between the Place and Amenity models using a third table called place_amenity, which contains foreign keys to the Place and Amenity tables.
+The Place model is updated to include this many-to-many relationship, and a script is provided to test this relationship.]

 ---

 <center><h3>Repository Contents by Project Task</h3> </center>